dor29494/ScyllaDB/README.md

 Server:
 1. Navigate to the "scylla_db\backend" directory.
 2. Open the terminal in the backend directory.
+3. Run the command "npm install" to install the node_modules
-3. Run the command "node app.js" to start the server.
+4. Run the command "node app.js" to start the server.

 Client Side:
 1. Navigate to the "scylla_db" directory.
 2. Open the terminal in the scylla_db directory.
+3. Run the command "npm install" to install the node_modules
-3. Run the command "npm start" to start the client side.
+4. Run the command "npm start" to start the client side.